-Co-written by Brendan Dolan, Attorney at Stinson Leonard Street, LLP
+Co-written by Brendan Dolan, Polaris Industries

 As the bicycle industry continues to evolve, we have seen a tremendous increase in foreign-based eBike manufacturers entering the North American marketplace.
 Many connect with an individual or company based in the U.S. to become the distributor, private labeler or importer of record for their products.
 Other manufacturers attempt to just sell them from abroad.

 At the most recent Interbike tradeshow, we had several individuals inquiring about the liabilities associated with importing eBikes into the U.S. Our advice sounds like a broken record as there are common misconceptions about the risks associated with importing and distributing bicycles.

 The importer assumes that the product liability of an Asian-based manufacturer will provide protection for their U.S.-based company.
 "They said they have worldwide products liability coverage," is the most common response.
 When we ask them for a Certificate of Insurance, they either cannot produce one, or it is written with an 'unrecognizable' insurer.
 Seldom, if ever, is it written in English.
 The limits of liability are not in U.S. dollars, and third parties are most likely excluded from being added as an additional insured based on the underlying policy terms.